JustDooooIt/GMUI/docs/1.1/README.md

 Your page will be built as a scene in `addons/gmui/dist/scenes/pages/{page_name}.tscn`.
 As such, it can be set as the main scene or used within other scenes.
 This is the same for any other pages you create.

 ### Login Interface
 In order to come up with a usable version as soon as possible, GMUI has reused Godot's built-in nodes as components.
 In the future, we will provide more beautiful default components, and we welcome friends from the community to contribute to the component library.
-Next, we will demonstrate through a registration and login interface without actual functionality :
+Next, we will demonstrate through a registration and login interface without actual functionality:

 ```xml
 <Row align="center">